zmigrOO/Projekt-PiPSiL/whatChanged.md

 ## What changed?
-- [x] Offers require photo of product
+- [x] Offers require at least one photo of product
 - [x] Users can add reviews and rate offers
-- [x] There is button to change locales
+- [x] There is button to change localization
+- [x] Deactivated offer can be viewed by owners or by everyone with direct link
+- [x] Deactivated offers have visual feedback
-- [x] Secured access to deactivated offers
+- [x] User can now add more than one photo to an offer
+- [x] Fixed a bit of code redundancy
+- [x] Further improved RWD